harshkavdikar1/Web-Application-Concepts/Lab 3/readme.txt

     6. ejs

 How to run the code:
+    Step 1: install the dependencies
+        npm install
-    Step 1: Inside model.js uncomment the initializeDB() line and run the model.db code.
+    Step 2: Create a folder named db if it does not exist Step 3: Migrate the database, Inside model.js uncomment the initializeDB() line and run the model.db code.
 This will create the Tabel in the database node model.js
-    Step 2: Run main.js
+    Step 4: Run main.js
         node main.js

+Only Extra Credit 1 is done.